 While doing this, throw the windows open to air the room and give it a once-over with a duster and vacuum to avoid your guests realising the room hadn’t been entered since the last time they came to visit.

 Allow Your Guest Some Hanging Space

 Be sure to provide plenty of hangers and some kind of luggage stand if you can.
 No wardrobe?
 No problem.
 Put some hooks on the back of the door, with hangers of course, and clear out some drawers or look into under-bed storage options.

 If your guests are visiting in the winter, it’s a lovely touch to give their bed a quick blast with an electric blanket before bedtime.
 You should also consider adding a mattress topper to increase the cosy bliss factor as they slip into bed on a cold winter’s night.

 And don’t forget the mattress protector if you are hosting a young family – anything can happen when small children are involved, so be prepared.

 Good bedside lighting on both sides of the bed is an absolute must in any comfortable guest room.
 Your visitors do not want to be getting up to go to the light switch on the other side of the room and stubbing their toes on unfamiliar pieces of furniture on their way back to the bed.

-Allowing space for dressing and makeup, and providing a good mirror.
+Allow space for dressing and makeup, and provide a good mirror.
 These are great touches that you can add to this room offering comfort and convenience to your guests.
 A good mirror with flattering lighting in the bedroom will also keep the bathroom free for the more pressing needs of all the family members.
 And a full-length mirror, while not essential, will also be greatly appreciated.